 - Ability to translate high-level business strategies to actionable technical solutions.

-The traditional approach to building a technology strategy involves a systematized, sequential method that produces a realistic view of the organization’s technology asset requirements, in support of the business model and strategy, with a plan for meeting these needs for a future period.
+The traditional approach to building a technology strategy involves a systematized, sequential method that produces a realistic view of the organization’s technology asset requirements, supporting the business model and strategy, with a plan for meeting these needs for a future period.d.

-The below technology strategy planning methodology supports a practical assessment of the current internal corporate situation and the market environment with the production of a technology strategy that understands and accounts for noteworthy ‘gaps’ among future solution needs and business strategy investment plans.
-The effective alignment of business and technology strategies provides the crucial driver for the future (To-Be) process state redesign that will leverage the alignment value realized via digital transformation projects.
+The below technology strategy planning methodology supports a practical assessment of the current internal corporate situation and the market environment with a technology strategy that understands and accounts for noteworthy ‘gaps’ among future solution needs and business strategy investment plans.
+The effective alignment of business and technology strategies provides the crucial driver for the future (To-Be) process state redesign to leverage the alignment value realized via digital transformation projects.

 “Many companies make the mistake of focusing too much on just the costs and ignore the potential of new technologies to generate new revenues.”